markuadoc/markua-spec/README.md

 is based on the CommonMark Spec by John MacFarlane, and is licensed under the Creative Commons license CC-BY-SA 4.0.*

-**This spec is currently UNIMPLEMENTED, and is subject to change!**
+This spec currently has a BETA implementation on Leanpub, and is subject to change.

-If you are a Leanpub author, **DO NOT READ THIS**.
+If you are a Leanpub author, only read this if you have **opted into the Markua 0.30 Beta**.

-Instead, you should be reading the [Markua Manual](https://leanpub.com/markua/read), not this document!
+If you have not opted into the Markua 0.30 Beta, then you should be reading the [Markua Manual](https://leanpub.com/markua/read), not this document!

-The Markua Manual documents the version of Markua 0.1 which is used on Leanpub.
+The Markua Manual documents the version of Markua 0.10 which is used on Leanpub.

-This document is a bunch of forward-looking statements which guide the ongoing development of Markua 0.29 on Leanpub.
-We have **not yet shipped the beta** of Markua 0.29, so at the moment, this document is just for interest and feedback, not actual use by authors.

-This document is also subject to change: I make mistakes, and as we implement this specification on Leanpub, I'm realizing just how many!

 * * *